-Add spices to your diet such as: Basil, cayenne, cumin, turmeric, sage, rosemary, garlic, nutmeg, and ginger.
-Nutmeg is great in morning protein shakes for a nice energy and dopamine boost.
+Add spices such as Basil, cayenne, cumin, turmeric, sage, rosemary, garlic, nutmeg, and ginger.
+Nutmeg is great in morning protein shakes for nice energy and dopamine boost.
 Cinnamon works great as a blood sugar regulator and should be taken with meals several times per day.

 Drink tea every day.
 Loose tea leaves are better than tea bags.
 1 teaspoon of black tea and 1 teaspoon of green tea boiled in 10oz of water twice per day.